 There is a faraway look in her eyes.
-A sadness I’m sorry I’ve helped dredge up, but she is determined to tell her story.
+A sadness I’m sorry I’ve helped dredge up, but she is determined to tell her story about miscarriage.

-“My mother was amazing and simply cried with me when I cried.
+“My mother was amazing and simply cried with me when I cried about a miscarriage.
 She held me when I needed to be held.
 She allowed me to rant and rave when the anger and disappointment threatened to consume me.
 She didn’t try to fix it.
 She didn’t try to be funny to make me laugh.
 She didn’t buy me stuff.
 She was just there.

 “And I’m sure it must have been just as hard for her, because not only does a mom hurt when you hurt, but she was hurting because I was an only child and she would never have the privilege of holding a grandchild.”

 Now we are both crying, because even though it is many years later, I can tell that her heart is still broken.
 But Vee simply wipes away the tears with her already damp serviette and smiles her warm, generous smile.

 I am speechless.
 How is it possible that the most motherly person I have ever met has never been a mother?
 It simply makes no sense to me.